codac-team/codac/doc/doc/tutorial/08-rangeonly-slam/index.rst

 .. admonition:: Exercise

-  **H.2.** Using a Contractor Network, improve the localization of the robot while simultaneously estimating the position of the landmarks by enclosing them into boxes.
+  **H.3.** Using a Contractor Network, improve the localization of the robot while simultaneously estimating the position of the landmarks by enclosing them into boxes.

 You should obtain a result similar to:

 .. figure:: img/slam_final.png

+  The gray tube depicts the deadreckoning result while the blue one is the result of SLAM, with environment observations.

 Online SLAM